Alexandria-Davis/test-dashboard/README.md

 - If this is not the first time running the dashboard, you can run docker-compose up on its own to save time.

 **Running Flask File :**
-- Be sure to be in the directory 'test-dashboard/python/flaskFiles' -
+-  Be sure to be in the directory 'test-dashboard/python/flaskFiles'
+    - Run
           ```
           pip install -r requirements.txt
           ```
     - Run
             ```
             flask run